aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mongodb.md

     password, only needed when using Avro as data format

 :::note
-When Aiven for Apache Kafka, you can gather the necessary Apache Kafka details from the service's Overview page on  [Aiven console](https://console.aiven.io/)  or by using the `avn service get` command with the [Aiven CLI](/docs/tools/cli/service-cli#avn_service_get).
+With Aiven for Apache Kafka, you can gather the necessary Apache Kafka details from the service's Overview page on the [Aiven console](https://console.aiven.io/)  or by using the `avn service get` command with the [Aiven CLI](/docs/tools/cli/service-cli#avn_service_get).
 :::